Yuzawa, Akita: Economy

 The economy of Yuzawa is based on agriculture, primarily rice cultivation, and the brewing of sake.
 The production of sake in Yuzawa accounts for about 70% of the total amount in Akita prefecture and the city positions sake brewing as one of the key industries.
 Sake brewing in Yuzawa had been known through the Edo period since the area included Innai Silver Mine, a large consumption area comparable to the jōkamachi of Kubota Domain.
 At its highest, it had more than 20 breweries and some still operate to this day.

 Education

-Yuzawa has 11 public elementary schools and six public middle schools operated by the city government and four public high schools operated by the Akita Prefectural Board of Education.
+Yuzawa has six public elementary schools and six public middle schools operated by the city government and two public high schools operated by the Akita Prefectural Board of Education.
 The prefecture also operates one special education school for the handicapped.

 Media

 FM Yutopia (JOZZ2AN-FM) is the only radio station located in Yuzawa.
 It is known as the second oldest community radio station in Akita Prefecture, airing on Feb 2, 1999.